carolysg/breweries/docs/bronze_data.md

 # Bronze layer

-The table above brings details about the raw data extracted from the API:
+The table below brings details about the raw data extracted from the API:

 ### Raw data